pierreDev33/crawler.ninja/README.md

 0.1.15
 - Set the log to "INFO" by default.
 The function init can be used to change the log level
 - Review README.md

+0.1.16
+- Externalize URI.js in order to used it into Stores and plugins.
+- Refactoring in order to support different kind of Stores (Redis, ...) used to save crawl infos.